-Nuclear Spectroscopy with the PC
+Nuclear Spectroscopy with the PC Read the entire document before starting lab 4!
 I) Introduction:

 This write-up describes the software and associated hardware that is used to turn a PC into a multi-channel analyzer (MCA).
-A MCA is an electronic instrument which analyzes pulses input into it and sorts them depending upon their respective voltages.
+A multi-channel analyzer (MCA) is an electronic instrument which analyzes voltage pulses input into it and sorts them depending upon their respective voltages.
 As its name implies the MCA contains many channels.
 Each channel holds the count of the number of pulses which have a given voltage range.
 Thus the MCA generates a histogram of the number of pulses which fall in various voltage ranges.
-A typical use for the MCA is the measurement of the γ ray energy spectrum from a radioactive source such as Cs137.
+A typical use for the multi-channel analyzer is the measurement of the γ ray energy spectrum from a radioactive source such as Cs137.